obihughes/omega-planner/docs/components.md

 5. Text Documents
 6. Meals (if enabled)
 7. Habits
+8. Activities
+9. Beta

 **Navigation Persistence:**
 - Collapse/expand state is persisted to localStorage (`omega-planner-nav-expanded`)
 - Navigation sections remember their collapsed/expanded state across page navigation and browser sessions

+### Beta (`/beta`)
+- New top-level navigation item labeled "Beta" with a beaker icon.
+- Simple placeholder page for experiments; no separate beta library is required.
+- Contains links to experimental views and pages; initial entries:
+  - Board View: `/beta/boards`
+  - Unified Search: `/beta/search`
+- Backed by a simple registry at `lib/beta.ts` so entries can be added without touching the nav component.
+- Index page at `/beta` lists all beta entries with descriptions.

 ### Daily Goals (`app/goals/weekly/page.tsx`)
 Grid-based interface for daily goal planning with visual hierarchy, color-coding, drag-and-drop, and persistent add controls.